Gate 7 in Human Design and Gene Keys

 - Step 5: Inspire Instead of Control – Lead by example and vision, encouraging a shared purpose.

-Gift: Virtue
+Gift: Guidance

-The Gift of Virtue in Gene Key 7 transforms division into the ability to lead with wisdom and compassion.
+The Gift of Guidance in Gene Key 7 transforms division into the ability to lead with wisdom and compassion.
 Individuals with this Gift are leaders who unite others around a shared vision, acting with authenticity and respect.
 Their leadership becomes a gift that builds harmony and strengthens community.

 Key Characteristics: